1969 Minnesota Twins season

+The 1969 Minnesota Twins season was the 9th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 9th season at Metropolitan Stadium and the 69th overall in the American League.

-Led by new manager Billy Martin, the 1969 Minnesota Twins won the newly formed American League West with a 97–65 record, nine games over the second-place Oakland Athletics.
-The Twins were swept by the Baltimore Orioles in the first American League Championship Series.
+Led by new manager Billy Martin, the Twins won the newly formed American League West with a 97–65 record, nine games over the second-place Oakland Athletics.
+The Twins were swept by the Baltimore Orioles in the first ALCS.

 Regular season

 In the first year of divisional play, the Twins won the American League West, led by Rod Carew (.332, his first AL batting title), Tony Oliva (.309, 24 HR, 101 RBI) and league MVP Harmon Killebrew (49 HR, 140 RBI – both league-leading totals).
 Carew stole home 7 times.
 Leadoff batter César Tovar was third in the AL with 45 stolen bases.
 Jim Perry and Dave Boswell each won 20 games, the first and only time a Minnesota club has held two 20-game winners.
 Reliever Ron Perranoski became the first Twin to lead the AL in saves with 31.
 Pitcher Jim Kaat won his 8th Gold Glove Award.

 In the May 18 loss to Detroit, the Twins stole five bases during the third inning to tie a major league record.
 Four bases were stolen during Harmon Killebrew's at-bat: César Tovar stole home, and Rod Carew stole second, third and then home.

 On June 21 in Oakland, the Twins were tied 3–3 with the A's going into the tenth inning.
 In the top of the inning, Minnesota scored eleven times, tying a 1928 New York Yankees record.
 The Twins won the game 14–4.

-Four Twins made the All-Star Game: first baseman Killebrew, second baseman Carew, outfielder Oliva, and catcher Johnny Roseboro.
+Four Twins made the All-Star Game: first baseman Killebrew, second baseman Carew, outfielder Oliva, and catcher John Roseboro.
 Harmon Killebrew became the second Twin to be named American League Most Valuable Player.

 1,349,328 fans attended Twins games, the third highest total in the American League.